Evan McPherson: 2022

 In the Bengals season opening game against the Pittsburgh Steelers, McPherson set a franchise record for longest field goal with 59 yards.
 However, after an injury to long snapper Clark Harris, McPherson had a potential game-winning extra point blocked and missed a 29-yard field goal in overtime, leading to a 23–20 loss.
 In Week 4, McPherson converted both field goal attempts and all three extra points in a 27–15 win over the Miami Dolphins, earning AFC Special Teams Player of the Week.
 In week 6, McPherson kicked a 52-yard field goal in the Bengals 30–26 win over the New Orleans Saints.
 McPherson finished the season making 82.8% of his field goals, with a perfect 5/5 on field goals from 50+ yards.
-However, he missed 4 extra points during the season, as well as one in the playoffs.
+However, he missed four extra points during the season, as well as one in the playoffs.
 Still, he remained perfect on postseason field goals, making all his attempts in the Bengals three playoff games to push his record up to 19/19.

+2023

+In the 2023 season, McPherson converted all 40 extra point attempts and 26 of 31 field goal attempts.

+2024

+On August 16, 2024, McPherson signed a three-year, $16.5 million contract extension with the Bengals.
+In McPherson's Week 1 appearance, he successfully kicked a 51 yard field goal as the Bengals lost to the New England Patriots.
+McPherson began to struggle throughout the season with missed kicks.
+He was one for two on extra point attempts during the Bengals' 26-25 loss to the Kansas City Chiefs.
+He had another costly miss when the Baltimore Ravens defeated the Bengals 41-38 in overtime.
+McPherson's field goal would have avoided overtime and given the Bengals the lead.
+During Week 11 on Sunday Night Football against the Chargers, McPherson missed two field goal attempts, one for 48 yards and the other for 51 as the Bengals would lose 27-34.